CiscoSE/commons-cluster/README.md

 ### Clustering Introduction
 Provides capabilities for clustering features for managing multiple instances services like Service Discovery and Leader Election, subscribing to instance up/down events, and sending messages to application instances.

+### Use cases
+* Active/standby (leader/follower), such that expected one and only one active instance for high availability, with fast leader switch when leader goes down.
+Only active instance will do the application logic.
+* Connect to multiple nodes - leader can coordinate and split work between the dynamic follower instances.
+* Only leader will do a specific leader logic, other instances will do common logic.

 ### Implementation
 The library is currently implemented with Curator on top of Apache ZooKeeper.
 Main purpose is Leader Election algorithm, with eliminating the "herd" effect.